pgbouncer/pgbouncer/doc/config.md

 Postgres reports to the client.
 Postgres has
 [an official list of parameters that it reports to the client](https://www.postgresql.org/docs/15/protocol-flow.html#PROTOCOL-ASYNC).
-Postgres extensions can change this list though, they can add parameters themselves that they also report, and they can start reporting already existing paremeters that Postgres does not report.
+Postgres extensions can change this list though, they can add parameters themselves that they also report, and they can start reporting already existing parameters that Postgres does not report.
 Notably Citus 12.0+ causes Postgres to also report `search_path`.

-The postgres protocol allows specifying parameters settings, both direcly as a parameter in the startup packet, or inside the [`options` startup packet][options-startup].
+The Postgres protocol allows specifying parameters settings, both directly as a parameter in the startup packet, or inside the [`options` startup packet][options-startup].
 Parameters specified using both of these methods are supported by `track_extra_parameters`.
 However, it's not possible to include